marano/blog/_posts/2014-05-12-brazil-zipcode-api-brapi.markdown

 We, at HE:labs try to make our customers lives easy.
 We try to solve their problems with simpler solutions.
 We believe that keeping things simple makes us more productive.
 Also we contribute for [open source](http://helabs.com.br/opensource/) to make developers lives easy too.

 Here we present alpha access to our brand new API - Brapi.
-Brapi will allow developers easily provide access to Brazilian zipcodes and cities.
+Brapi will allow developers easily provide access to Brazilian postal codes and cities.
 By programmatically accessing this data developers can build better UX for their customers with less effort.

 To keep things simple, we will provide Brapi service through Heroku Addons.
 The service was already reviewed by Heroku team, and ready for use.
 But before going public, we'd like to give exclusive access to our readers.
 This way we want to receive early feedback and meet the most desired features.